PyFR/PyFR/doc/src/user_guide.rst

 User Guide
 **********

-This will provide infomation on :ref:`runnging-pyfr` and how calcualtion the :ref:`configuration-file` is setup.
+This will provide infomation on :ref:`running-pyfr` and how calcualtion the :ref:`configuration-file` is setup.

 For information on how to install PyFR see :ref:`installation`.